 What makes Moncton the best place to live in New Brunswick?

-Moncton — 160,000 metropolitan, the geographic centre of New Brunswick’s transportation network and the province’s largest city — consistently ranks as New Brunswick’s best city for employment opportunities, economic growth, and livability for working-age households.
-The city’s bilingual workforce (the only fully bilingual city in Canada, with French and English at near parity) has attracted a substantial call centre and business process outsourcing sector, along with financial services operations from national institutions including TD, RBC, and Assumption Life.
-The downtown revitalization since 2010 (Main Street’s restaurant and bar scene, the Resurgo Place museum, the Moncton Market, and the expanding arts district) has transformed a city that was in severe decline after CN Rail’s departure.
-Riverview (across the Petitcodiac River from downtown Moncton, technically a separate municipality with 22,000 residents) and Dieppe (adjacent, predominantly French-speaking, 30,000+ residents) form the Moncton metropolitan area and provide distinct residential characters — Dieppe’s newer housing stock and French-language schools for bilingual families, Riverview’s older suburban character and lower property taxes.
+Moncton — about 102,000 in the city proper and roughly 196,000 across the metropolitan area, sitting at the geographic centre of the province’s transportation network — became in 2025 the first New Brunswick city to pass 100,000 residents, and it consistently ranks as the province’s strongest market for jobs, economic growth, and everyday livability for working-age households.
+As Canada’s first officially bilingual city (a status it adopted in 2002, with French and English near parity), it has drawn a substantial call-centre and business-process-outsourcing sector along with financial-services operations from national institutions including TD, RBC, and Assumption Life.
+Downtown revitalization since 2010 — Main Street’s restaurant and bar scene, the Resurgo Place museum, the Moncton Market, and a growing arts quarter — has turned around a city that was in steep decline after CN Rail’s departure.
+Riverview (across the Petitcodiac River, a separate municipality of roughly 22,000) and Dieppe (adjacent, predominantly French-speaking, around 34,000) round out the metro area and offer distinct options — Dieppe’s newer housing and French-language schools for bilingual families, Riverview’s older suburban feel and lower property taxes.

 What is Fredericton like as a place to live?

-Fredericton — New Brunswick’s provincial capital, with 65,000 in the city proper and 100,000 metropolitan, on the Saint John River 170km west of Moncton — offers the most complete small-capital city lifestyle in Atlantic Canada: a walkable downtown of historic architecture, the University of New Brunswick (founded 1785, the oldest English-language university in Canada), St. Thomas University, and a government sector that provides employment stability unavailable in resource-dependent communities.
-The Fredericton Community Market (Saturday, on the York Street level of the historic CN Station) is New Brunswick’s finest farmers’ market.
-The trails along the Saint John River (the Capital City Trail, 7km paved riverside path) and the access to skiing at Crabbe Mountain (50 minutes) and Poley Mountain provide Fredericton’s outdoor dimensions.
-The Harvest Jazz and Blues Festival (late September, streets of downtown Fredericton, multiple stages) is Atlantic Canada’s most distinguished outdoor music festival.
-For households with provincial government employment, Fredericton provides a quality of life per dollar spent that is among the highest of any Canadian capital city — median house prices at CAD $330,000–$450,000, with university-adjacent and downtown heritage houses at CAD $400,000–$650,000.
+Fredericton — New Brunswick’s provincial capital, with roughly 79,000 in the city and about 125,000 across the metropolitan area, on the Saint John River 170 km west of Moncton — offers the most complete small-capital lifestyle in Atlantic Canada: a walkable historic downtown, the University of New Brunswick (founded 1785, the oldest English-language university in the country), St. Thomas University, and a government sector that delivers the kind of employment stability resource-dependent communities cannot.
+The Fredericton Community Market (Saturdays, on the York Street level of the historic CN Station) is among the province’s finest.
+Riverside trails — the paved North and South Riverfront Trails that run along both banks of the Saint John River — plus skiing at Crabbe Mountain (50 minutes away) and Poley Mountain give the city its outdoor dimension, while the Harvest Jazz and Blues Festival (late September, across multiple downtown stages) stands as one of Atlantic Canada’s most distinguished outdoor music events.
+For households with provincial government work, Fredericton offers quality of life per dollar among the highest of any Canadian capital — median detached prices sit at CAD $330,000–$450,000, with university-adjacent and downtown heritage houses reaching CAD $400,000–$650,000.

 What does Saint John offer and what are its challenges?

-Saint John — New Brunswick’s oldest incorporated city (1785), 75,000 population, on the Bay of Fundy at the mouth of the Saint John River — is the province’s industrial and port city: the Irving Oil Refinery (the largest oil refinery in Canada, processing 320,000 barrels per day) dominates the city’s economy and industrial landscape, alongside the Port of Saint John (the second-largest dry bulk port in Canada) and the Irving shipyards.
-The Uptown (the original commercial core, on the peninsula between the harbour and the river) has experienced significant revitalization: the King Street pedestrian corridor, the Imperial Theatre (1913, fully restored), the New Brunswick Museum (the largest natural history collection in Atlantic Canada), and the Old City Market (Canada’s oldest farmers’ market in continuous operation, built 1876).
-Saint John’s challenges are real: the city has the highest poverty rate of any New Brunswick city, persistent urban decay in the North End (adjacent to the refinery complex), and a declining population trend that has reversed only recently.
-The upside for buyers is genuine: detached houses in the heritage blocks of the Lower South End and Victoria sell for CAD $200,000–$380,000 — the most affordable heritage urban housing of any Atlantic Canadian city.
+Saint John — Canada’s oldest incorporated city (1785), with a population of roughly 81,000 on the Bay of Fundy at the mouth of the Saint John River — is the province’s industrial and port centre.
+The Irving Oil Refinery, the largest in Canada at more than 320,000 barrels a day, dominates the local economy alongside the Port of Saint John and the Irving shipyards.
+The Uptown (the original commercial core on the peninsula between harbour and river) has seen real revitalization: the King Street pedestrian corridor, the Imperial Theatre (1913, fully restored), the New Brunswick Museum, and the Old City Market (operating continuously since 1876, the oldest in Canada).
+The challenges are genuine — the city carries the highest poverty rate of any of the province’s larger cities, persistent decline in the North End near the refinery complex, and a population trend that has only recently turned positive.
+The upside for buyers is just as concrete: detached houses in the heritage blocks of the Lower South End and Victoria sell for CAD $200,000–$380,000, the most affordable period urban housing of any Atlantic Canadian city.

 What are New Brunswick’s housing costs and how do they compare?

-New Brunswick consistently offers the most affordable housing of any Canadian province with a significant urban centre, providing CAD $200,000–$450,000 for detached houses across its three main cities (Moncton, Fredericton, Saint John) and suburban communities.
-Moncton has seen the most significant price appreciation in Atlantic Canada outside Halifax, driven by interprovincial migration from Ontario and BC during and after the pandemic — median detached prices rose from approximately CAD $210,000 in 2019 to CAD $380,000–$450,000 in 2026, while remaining substantially below comparable Ontario cities.
-Fredericton median detached sits at CAD $330,000–$420,000.
-Saint John remains the most affordable of New Brunswick’s cities at CAD $200,000–$330,000.
-The provincial government’s First-time Home Buyer Rebate provides partial HST rebates on new construction.
-Property taxes in New Brunswick are assessed by the province (not municipalities) at a uniform rate across non-owner-occupied properties, with owner-occupied residential properties at a reduced rate — a system that provides more predictable costs than the wide municipal variation in Ontario and BC.
+New Brunswick consistently offers the most affordable housing of any Canadian province with a significant urban centre, with detached houses across its three main cities — Moncton, Fredericton, and Saint John — and their suburbs typically running CAD $200,000–$450,000.
+Moncton has posted the sharpest price appreciation in Atlantic Canada outside Halifax, driven by interprovincial migration from Ontario and B.C. during and after the pandemic: median detached prices climbed from roughly CAD $210,000 in 2019 to CAD $380,000–$450,000 in 2026, yet remain well below comparable Ontario cities.
+Fredericton’s median detached sits at CAD $330,000–$420,000, while Saint John remains the cheapest of the three at CAD $200,000–$330,000.
+The province’s First-Time Home Buyer programs and partial HST rebates on new construction ease entry costs.
+Property is assessed provincially rather than municipally, at uniform rates, with owner-occupied homes taxed at a reduced rate — a system that delivers more predictable costs than the wide municipal variation seen in Ontario and B.C.

 What employment sectors drive New Brunswick’s economy?

-New Brunswick’s economy is the most diversified of the Maritime provinces, with no single dominant industry defining the province’s economic character to the degree that oil sands define Alberta or fish processing defines Newfoundland.
-The public sector (provincial government, federal offices, two universities, two English and one French school districts, and the Horizon and Vitalité health authorities) provides the province’s most stable employment.
-The Irving Group of Companies (privately held by the Irving family, covering oil refining, forestry, newspapers, convenience stores, shipbuilding, and transportation) is the single most significant private employer — the Irving family’s economic reach in New Brunswick is proportionally greater than any single family’s in any other Canadian province.
-Call centres and business process outsourcing (Opportunities NB actively recruits these operations to leverage the bilingual workforce) provide significant employment in Moncton and Fredericton.
-Aquaculture (Atlantic salmon farming in the Bay of Fundy and Northumberland Strait) is a growing sector, alongside potato processing (New Brunswick is Canada’s second-largest potato producer after PEI) and blueberry production (New Brunswick is the world’s largest wild blueberry producer, concentrated in the Charlotte County and Charlotte County Lowlands).
+New Brunswick has the most diversified economy of the Maritime provinces, with no single industry defining it the way oil sands define Alberta or fish processing defines Newfoundland.
+The public sector — provincial government, federal offices, the universities, the English and French school districts, and the Horizon and Vitalité health authorities — provides the most stable employment.
+The Irving Group of Companies (privately held, spanning oil refining, forestry, newspapers, convenience stores, shipbuilding, and transportation) is the single most significant private employer; the family’s reach within the province is proportionally greater than that of any single family in any other Canadian province.
+Call centres and business-process outsourcing (actively recruited by Opportunities NB to tap the bilingual workforce) anchor employment in Moncton and Fredericton.
+Aquaculture — Atlantic salmon farming in the Bay of Fundy and Northumberland Strait — is a growing field, alongside potato production (New Brunswick is one of Canada’s leading potato provinces) and wild blueberries, where the province is among the world’s largest producers, with the bulk of the crop grown on the Acadian Peninsula and in Kent County.